Why weed

 Really, Dreamworks?
 That is SO not the ninja message.

-If you haven’t seen the movie, here’s my quick synopsis:
+If you haven’t seen the movie, here’s my synopsis:

-This entitled panda named Po is destined to be the dragon master and defeat some evil snow leopard who was prophesied to be dark and dangerous.
-Mind you, the leopard is only depicted as being ruthlessly ambitious in search of some scroll, which ultimately ends up being worthless because there’s “no secret ingredient” to success.
-Anyway… Po is “destined” for greatness and so he studies among all these bad-ass animals who have devoted their entire lives to the martial arts.
-But they’re not The Chosen One, so they’re basically worthless.
-Even as a team, they can’t stop the evil leopard, completely dispelling the “strength in numbers” trope.
-Meanwhile, Po is an indolent bastard whose only redeeming quality is the prowess he displays when fighting for a dumpling (which, okay, I respect.
-Dumplings are delicious).
-But despite the fact that he never learns the value of grit and moral fortitude, he nevertheless ends up saving the day.
+An entitled panda named Po is “destined” to be the dragon master and defeat an evil snow leopard prophesied to be dark and dangerous.
+The leopard is depicted as being ruthlessly ambitious in search of a mysterious scroll, which ultimately ends up being worthless because “there’s no secret ingredient” to success.
+Po’s destiny leads him to bad-ass animals who have devoted their lives to the martial arts.
+But since they’re not The Chosen One, they’re worthless.
+Even as a team, they can’t stop the evil leopard.
+Meanwhile, Po, an indolent bastard whose only redeeming quality is dueling for a dumpling, never learns the value of grit and moral fortitude but somehow ends up saving the day.

 Why would we send that message to kids?
-It negates everything I hope to teach my daughters, which is really this: if you want to be a ninja at anything, you have to work really fucking hard.
-That’s, like, the message of all kung fu movies, from The Karate Kid to Sidekicks (RIP, Jonathan Brandis).
+It negates everything I hope to teach my daughters, which is: If you want to be a ninja at anything, you have to work really fucking hard.
+That’s the message of all two of my childhood kung fu movies, The Karate Kid and Sidekicks (RIP, Jonathan Brandis).

-Of course, then I start going down my own stoner rabbit hole of things I want to teach them:
+Then I venture down my stoned rabbit hole of things I want to teach them:

-• That may make you may feel like you can get complacent in life.
+• That may make you may feel like you can get complacent.
+You can’t.
+You must use your gifts to make a meaningful mark on whatever you choose to do in this world.

 • Kaizen.
 Continuous improvement.
 Work hard, get better.

 That’s what this dumb movie should have been about.
-And with way more kung fu.
+With way more kung fu.

 Diary of a stoner mom